watertap-org/watertap/docs/technical_reference/unit_models/membrane_distillation_0D.rst

 Degrees of Freedom
 ------------------
-In addition to the hot channel and cold channel inlet state variables (i.e, temperature, pressure, and component flowrates) For the **DCMD** and **PGMD/CGMD** configurations, the MD model has at least **4 degrees of freedom** for all configurations that should be fixed for the unit to be fully specified.
+In addition to the hot channel and cold channel inlet state variables (i.e, temperature, pressure, and component flowrates) for the **DCMD** and **PGMD/CGMD** configurations, the MD model has at least **4 degrees of freedom** for all configurations that should be fixed for the unit to be fully specified.
 Typically, the following variables are fixed:

 - Membrane permeability coefficient
 - Membrane thickness